-We’ve conducted many tests and only occasionally find lead in trace amounts.
+We’ve conducted many tests and occasionally find naturally-occurring lead in trace amounts.

-Some of our customers have come to us with this question after reading a report posted by a blogger online that showed Real Salt has 169 ppb of lead.
-Since they've heard that safe water is less than 15 ppb, they're a little concerned.
-But there are a lot of facts about lead and lead testing that can get overlooked or muddled in online reports and research.
+You’ve probably seen news reports about contaminated water and may be familiar with the FDA’s action levels when lead is found in drinking water.
+Less well-known is the fact that lead is pretty common in vegetables, fruit, juice, animal products, candy, and even baby food.
+There are a lot of facts about lead and lead testing that can get overlooked or muddled in online reports and research.
 So, we’d like to explain a few important things about lead and our lead testing process that should put your mind at ease.

-At first, 169 ppb in salt may sound high when compared to 15 ppb in water (the action level for lead in water).
-But there’s an important factor you have to put in context here: the amount of water vs. the amount of salt you consume per day.
+At first, 200 ppb in salt may sound high when compared to the 15 ppb action level for lead in water.
+But, as in the candy example, you should consider the amount of water you drink versus the amount of salt you eat in a day.

-A 150 lb person likely drinks about 75 oz of water per day.
-At 15 ppb, they’d be getting about 33 micrograms (µg) of lead per day, and at only 5 ppb, they’d still be getting 11 micrograms (µg).
-If salt has 169 ppb, someone who consumes 6 grams of salt per day (which probably is more than most people consume), would only be getting about 1 microgram (µg) of lead.
+A 150 lb. person likely drinks about 75 oz. of water per day.
+At 15 ppb, they’d be getting about 33 micrograms (µg) of lead per day, and at 5 ppb, they’d be getting 11 micrograms.
+If salt has 200 ppb, someone who consumes 6 grams of salt per day (which is probably more than most people consume), would only be getting 1.2 micrograms (µg) of lead.

 Even if you ate a whopping 10 grams of salt per day (which we do NOT recommend) at 200 ppb lead, you’d be getting 2 micrograms (µg) of lead, which is much less lead than if you were drinking water with only 5 ppb.
 As noted earlier, lead does not always show up in elemental scans for Real Salt, and when it does, it has always been less than 200 ppb.